NVIDIA/bluebazel/README.md

 1. [Pick(`arg`)]: This shows an item list for the user to choose one from. `arg` must be a command that returns multiline string where each line corresponds to an item.
 2. [Input()]: This receives a plain string input from the user.
+3. [MultiPick(`arg`)]: Similar to `Pick`, this shows an item list for the user to choose one or more from.
+Where as `Pick` returns a single selection, `MultiPick` returns all selections, one per line (output is one selection per line, separated by a "\n").

 ### A complete example